luapower/luapower-all/codedit.md

 ## `local codedit = require'codedit'`

-Codedit is a source code editor engine written in Lua.
+A source code editor engine written in Lua.
 Codedit exposes the logic of source code editing with all its intricacies in a set of highly compartimentalized APIs, making it easy to explore, understand and extend.